Punctuation for Class 5

 1. Capitalisation

 Capitalisation is used at the beginning of a sentence or for proper nouns.
-There are elaborate rules for capitalisation so as to when to capitalise and when not to capitalise.
+There are capitalisation rules that specify when it is appropriate to capitalise and when it is not.
 For example, weekdays and months are capitalised whereas season names are not capitalised.
-Flower names and tree names are not capitalsied but celestial bodies are capitalised.
+Flower names and tree names are not capitalised but celestial bodies are capitalised.
 Names of countries, rivers, mountains, places, holidays and festivals are capitalised.

 For example, I love to play outside.